Kruskal-style algorithm for cubic Schr\"odinger equation molecule reduction: Introduction

 We recall some basic facts about Prim's \cite{Pr57} and Kruskal's \cite{Kru56} algorithms (see also \cite[Chapter 21]{CLRS22} for an introduction to these algorithms).
 Prim's algorithm is a greedy algorithm that finds a minimum spanning tree of a connected, weighted graph by starting from a vertex and repeatedly adding the smallest edge connecting the tree to a new vertex until all vertices are included.

-Kruskal's algorithm is a greedy algorithm that finds a minimum spanning tree of a connected, weighted graph by repeatedly adding the smallest edge that does not form a cycle until all vertices are part of the spanning tree.
+Kruskal's algorithm is a greedy algorithm that finds a minimum spanning tree of a connected, weighted graph by repeatedly adding the smallest edge that doesnâ€™t form a cycle until all vertices are part of the spanning tree.
 We give a short example below.

 Both algorithms iteratively add edges to the spanning tree which is under construction.
 These edges are called safe edges in the sense that they do not create any cycles (see the generic spanning tree algorithm in \cite[Chapter 21]{CLRS22}) In this sense, Proposition \ref{acyclic_steps} guarantees that during the algorithm proposed in \cite{DH23}, one can add safe edges to the acyclic graph that will be in the end a spanning tree.